 Natural gas sales.
 These revenues are related to our midstream and marketing segment providing our exploration and production segment with processed natural gas for use in the field.
 The corresponding cost component of these transactions are included in "Midstream service expenses."
-See Note 17 to our consolidated financial statements included elsewhere in this Annual Report for additional information on the operating segments.
+See Note 16 to our consolidated financial statements included elsewhere in this Annual Report for additional information on the operating segments.

 Midstream service revenues.
+Our midstream service revenues from operations increased by \$22.0 million for the year ended December 31, 2016 compared to 2015.
+This increase is mainly due to (i) water service revenue that we began recognizing in the third quarter of 2015 and (ii) an increase in volumes of natural gas provided for natural gas lift mainly in our production corridors over the prior period.
 Our midstream service revenues from operations increased by \$20.1 million for the year ended December 31, 2015 compared to 2014.
-This increase is mainly due to (i) water service revenue that we began recognizing in the third quarter of 2015, (ii) oil throughput fees generated by our oil gathering line which was not operational until July of 2014, (iii) higher volumes of gathered natural gas and (iv) natural gas lift fees generated in our production corridors that were not operational until September of 2014.
-Our midstream service revenues from operations decreased by \$1.0 million during the year ended December 31, 2014 compared to 2013.
-This decrease is mainly due to changes in the gathering fee structure.
+This increase is mainly due to (i) water service revenue that we began recognizing in the third quarter of 2015, (ii) oil throughput fees generated by our oil gathering line which was not operational until July of 2014, (iii) higher volumes of gathered natural gas and (iv) an increase in volumes of natural gas provided for natural gas lift mainly in our production corridors that were not operational until September of 2014.

 Sales of purchased oil.
-Sales of purchased oil was \$168.4 million and \$54.4 million for the years ended December 31, 2015 and 2014, respectively.
-During the fourth quarter of 2014, we began purchasing oil in West Texas, transporting the product on the Bridgetex Pipeline and selling the product to a third party in the Houston market.
+Sales of purchased oil decreased by \$5.8 million for the year ended December 31, 2016 compared to 2015 due to the decrease in oil prices.
+During the fourth quarter of 2014, we began to purchase oil from third parties in West Texas, transport it on on the Bridgetex Pipeline and sell it to a third party in the Houston market.

-Midstream service expenses, including minimum volume commitments.
-Midstream service expenses, including minimum volume commitments, increased by \$8.8 million for the year ended December 31, 2015 compared to 2014 and increased by \$8.1 million for the year ended December 31, 2014 compared to 2013.
+Midstream service expenses.
+Midstream service expenses increased by \$12.1 million and \$10.5 million for the year ended December 31, 2016 compared to 2015 and for the year ended December 31, 2015 compared to 2014, respectively.
 Midstream service expenses primarily represent costs incurred to operate and maintain our (i) oil and natural gas gathering and transportation systems and related facilities, (ii) centralized oil storage tanks, (iii) natural gas lift, rig fuel and centralized compression infrastructure and (iv) water storage, recycling and transportation facilities.
 The increases are due to continued expansion of the midstream service component of our business.
-Minimum volume commitments increased by \$2.7 million for the year ended December 31, 2015 compared to 2014, mainly as a result of the second-quarter 2015 negotiated buyout of a minimum volume commitment with Medallion, which was related to natural gas gathering infrastructure constructed by Medallion on acreage that we do not plan to develop.

 Costs of purchased oil.
-Costs of purchased oil was \$174.3 million and \$54.0 million for the years ended December 31, 2015 and 2014, respectively.
-These costs include purchasing oil from producers and transporting the purchased oil on the Bridgetex Pipeline to the Houston market.
+Costs of purchased oil decreased by \$4.8 million for the year ended December 31, 2016 compared to 2015 due to the decrease in oil prices.
+These costs include purchasing oil from third parties and transporting it on the Bridgetex Pipeline.